deeppavlov/DeepPavlov/docs/features/models/bert.rst

 Conversational RuBERT was trained on OpenSubtitles [4]_, Dirty, Pikabu, and Social Media segment of Taiga corpus [7]_.
 We assembled new vocabulary for Conversational RuBERT model on this data and initialized model with RuBERT.

+Sentence Multilingual BERT is a representation-based sentence encoder for 101 languages of Multilingual BERT.
-Sentence Multilingual BERT was inited with Multilingual BERT and then fine-tuned on english MultiNLI [8]_ and on dev set of multilingual XNLI [9]_.
-The model is purposed to encode sentences in 101 languages of Multilingual BERT (mean pooling).
+It is inited with Multilingual BERT and then fine-tuned on english MultiNLI [8]_ and on dev set of multilingual XNLI [9]_.
+Sentence representations are mean pooled token embeddings in the same manner as in Sentence-BERT [11]_.

+Sentence RuBERT is a representation-based sentence encoder for Russian.
-Sentence RuBERT was inited with RuBERT and fine-tuned on SNLI [10]_ google-translated to russian and on russian part of XNLI dev set [9]_.
-The model is purposed to encode sentences in Russian.
+It is inited with RuBERT and fine-tuned on SNLI [10]_ google-translated to russian and on russian part of XNLI dev set [9]_.
+Sentence representations are mean pooled token embeddings in the same manner as in Sentence-BERT [11]_.

 Here, in DeepPavlov, we made it easy to use pre-trained BERT for downstream tasks like classification, tagging, question answering and ranking.
 We also provide pre-trained models and examples on how to use BERT with DeepPavlov.